andreassolberg/documents/openidconnect/draft-solberg-openidconnectfederations.md

 served over plain HTTP on each endpoint.

-Each document is a list of Service Provider (or Identity Provider respectivey) metadata objects wrapped in a *Metadata Container*, and signed using [[Magic Signatures][]].
+Each document is a list of Service Provider (or Identity Provider respectively) metadata objects wrapped in a *Metadata Container*, and signed using [[Magic Signatures][]].

 The Metadata Container looks like this: